silkycell/Paint-3D-Project-Manager-Old/README.md

 # Paint 3D Project Manager
 ## How to use:
-When you open the program for the first time, it'll open a window dialogue to choose your Projects.json file.
+When you open the program for the first time, it'll take you to a window dialogue to choose your Projects.json file.
 Just hit the open button and it should open automatically

 ## Exporting
 1. Choose the project(s) that you'd like to export (you can select multiple using the checkboxes next to the buttons)
 2. Press the "Export" button
 3. Press "Yes"
+4. Wait for it to finish exporting (This may take awhile depending on the size of the project(s))
-4. Save the file (make sure to include the .p3d extention to the filename!)
+5. Save the file (make sure to include the .p3d extention to the filename!)

 ## Importing
 1. Press the "Import" button
 2. Choose the p3d file you would like to import
-3. Wait
+3. Wait for it to finish importing (This may take awhile depending on the size of the project(s))
 4. Open Paint 3D to see the project!

 ## Troubleshooting/Q&A